BJTU-STIC/AKA-IP/README.md

 # AKA-IP
-This IP core is used to implement the AKA protocol in the FPGA.
+The complete source code, including the AKA protocol implementation, will be made publicly available after the paper is accepted.
+Currently, only the code related to FPGA external communication is provided.